The 5 best mattresses to buy in 2025 – I've tested over 150 mattresses, and this is the shortlist I recommend to family and friends

 If your current mattress is causing you back pain, then it may be the wrong tension for you.
 Most likely, it will be too soft and lacking in support.

-Experts say the best mattress for back pain is one that's medium-firm, however, our weight has a significant impact on how firm a mattress feels for us.
+Research by the Journal of Orthopaedics and Traumatology says that the best mattress for back pain is one that's medium-firm.
+However, our weight has a significant impact on how firm a mattress feels for us.
 The best way to solve this is to opt for a mattress that comes in different tension options so you can find the right feel for you.
 Like the Sealy Newton Posturepedic, which is available in both medium or firm tension to suit your build.

 The Newton is also my top recommendation if you love a firm mattress in general.
 Thanks to its mix of latex comfort layer and spring support, this is one of the few mattresses I've found that feels firm without feeling *hard* (there's an important difference).